-While preparing for nuclear attack, it is important to know what to do.
-You can avoid severe injuries by preparing yourself for the worst.
+It is important to know what to do during a nuclear attack.
+By preparing yourself for the worst, you can avoid severe injuries.
 For instance, you should identify an appropriate fallout shelter.
-You should also learn how to keep calm in a nuclear attack, and how to protect your emotional well-being.
+You should also learn how to keep calm in a nuclear attack and how to protect your emotional well-being.

 Identifying appropriate shelter locations